hovinen/kotlin-auto-formatter/README.md

    violate linting rules.
  * Does not have all of the rules of ktlint, e.g. replacing `${variable}` with `$variable` in a string template.
- * Currently does not organize imports, though that feature is planned.
+ * Currently does not remove unused imports, though that feature is planned.

 It should be fine to use both ktlint and this formatter in the same project.